IBM-Swift/iOSSampleKituraKit/KituraiOS/README.md

 # Kitura 2 App Component

+### PersistentiOSKituraKit

+The app is unchanged by the addition of a database since it is the [server](https://github.com/IBM-Swift/iOSSampleKituraKit/tree/persistentiOSKituraKit/ToDoServer) which handles all calls to the database.

 ### Usage

 This directory of the repo was created to store and demonstrate that the iOS component can work with the server.
 It uses a new Kitura client side library called **KituraKit**.
 The `.xcworkspace` file loads up the XCode project with the files and corresponding structure.
 To run the iOS app on a simulator, select the iOS Sample KituraKit scheme with the chosen simulator (iPhone X for example), and click the play button on the top left of the XCode window (or `CMD + R`).
 This will start the app on the simulator, functionality with the Kitura server will only be present after the server has already been started.